Jesper Lindstrøm

-Jesper Grænge Lindstrøm (/da/; born 29 February 2000) is a Danish professional footballer who plays as a winger for Bundesliga club VfL Wolfsburg, on loan from Serie A club Napoli.
+Jesper Grænge Lindstrøm (/da/; born 29 February 2000) is a Danish professional footballer who plays as an attacking midfielder for Austrian Bundesliga club Red Bull Salzburg, on loan from Serie A club Napoli.
 He also plays for the Denmark national team.

 Lindstrøm played youth football at several smaller clubs in the Vestegnen area of the Capital Region of Denmark, before joining Brøndby's academy where he made his first-team debut in 2018.
 After winning a Danish championship with Brøndby in 2021, the attacking midfielder moved to Bundesliga club Eintracht Frankfurt the same year.
 With Frankfurt, Lindstrøm won the UEFA Europa League in 2022 before joining Serie A club Napoli in 2023.
 A year later, he moved to Everton on a season-long loan with an option to buy.

 Lindstrøm made his full international debut for Denmark on 11 November 2020 against Sweden.
 He has also represented Denmark at under-19 and under-21 levels.